 Focusing On Qualifying Relatives

 A potential immigrant must demonstrate that their qualifying relative will likely encounter extreme hardship if both themselves and their family are forced to be separated for an extended period of time.
-An attorney should also demonstrate that an extreme hardship would be suffered if the illegal alien were forced to relocate back to their home country with a qualifying relative.
-USCIS only takes into full account the hardship suffered by an illegal alien’s qualifying relatives as a result of being denied a waiver.
-The issue is not about the illegal alien’s hardship but only that of the qualified relative.
+An attorney should also demonstrate that extreme hardship would be suffered if the foreign national were forced to relocate back to their home country with a qualifying relative.
+USCIS only takes into full account the hardship suffered by an undocumented immigrant’s qualifying relatives as a result of being denied a waiver.
+The issue is not about the foreign national’s hardship but only that of the qualified relative.

 Applying For The I-601 Hardship Waiver